-Note: The question paper will consist of five units.
-Each of the first four units will contain two questions from unit l, ll, lll, lV respectively and the students shall be asked to attempt one question from each unit.
+Note : The question paper will consist of five units.
+Each of the first four units will contain two questions from unit I, II, III, IV respectively and the students shall be asked to attempt one question from each unit.
 Unit five will contain eight to ten short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.